stuffnting/gutenberg-block-examples/src/inner-blocks-context/README.md

 **`inner-blocks-context.php`**

 - Registers two blocks: `myprefix/context-parent` and `myprefix/context-child`.
 On transpiling neither block's JSON file ends up named `block.json`, therefore, both are registered using `__DIR__` _and_ the file name.
-- The registration of the child block includes a callback to render the child, including the value inherited from the parent block, on the front-end.
+- The registration of the child block includes a callback to render the child, including its contents and the value inherited from the parent block.

 **`inner-blocks-context.index.js`**